-Dr. Knewtson teaches Investment Analysis, Principles of Finance.
+Dr. Knewtson teaches Equity Analysis, Investment Analysis and Principles of Finance.
 Knewtson has been nominated for Michigan Technological University’s Distinguished Teaching Award three times (2018, 2019 and 2020).
 Knewtson was inducted into Michigan Tech’s Academy of Teaching Excellence in 2018 and into Michigan Tech's Dean's Teaching Showcase in 2017.
-In 2013, Knewtson received the College of Business Administration Dean's Teaching Award while on the faculty at Central Michigan University.
-In 2012, Knewtson was an inaugural member of the High-Impact Teaching Academy at Central Michigan University.
+In 2013, Knewtson received the College of Business Administration Dean's Teaching Award as a faculty member at Central Michigan University.
 In 2010, Knewtson received Washington State University's Graduate Student Teaching Excellence Award.

 Dr. Knewtson serves as a Director, Program Chair and President-Elect for the 2021 MBAA Academy of Finance Annual Meeting.
 Knewtson serves the Roman Catholic Diocese of Marquette as a member of the Diocesan Finance Council.
 At Michigan Technological University, Knewtson serves as faculty advisor for the Finance Club and as a member of the College of Business Undergraduate Programs, Ad Hoc Building, and Ad Hoc Technology Committees.

 - Investment Analysis